byemaxx/MetaX/Docs/MetaX_Cookbook.md

 <img src="./MetaX_Cookbook.assets/basic_stats_heatmap.png" >

-- **Select items(Taxa, Function, Taxa-Func and Peptide ) to plot:**
+- **Select items (Taxa, Function, Taxa-Func, and Peptide) to plot:**
   - Add **All Taxa**, or select one we are interested in.

 <img src="./MetaX_Cookbook.assets/add_to_list.png" alt="add_to_list"  />

-- **Add items to Top List:** select the top items to plot by some statistical method.
+- **Add items to Top List:** Select the top items to plot using a statistical method.

-  - Clicked <u>filter with threshold</u> will filter by the padj of ANOVA and T-TEST and padj and Log2FC of DESeq2 result (setting in the corresponding page).
+  - Clicking <u>filter with threshold</u> filters by the adjusted p-value of ANOVA and T-TEST, and by the adjusted p-value and Log2FC of DESeq2 results (configured on the corresponding page).

   <img src="./MetaX_Cookbook.assets/add_top_list.png" alt="add_top_list"  />

-- **Add a list for ploting:**
+- **Add a list for plotting:**

   - Make sure one row one item